 My core values revolve around individual empowerment, a sustaining ideal running through the books I read and write, as well as my varied interests in the arts and sciences.
 I am an author, journalist, activist and teacher.

 A proponent of “writing raw,” I emerged from my drug-fueled, teenage years – which included interactions with Jimi Hendrix, Jim Morrison and other rock ‘n’ roll legends – to embrace my great-grandmother’s teaching of the Celtic Tradition, which values women’s wisdom and their innate connection to all of life.
 My first published work, House of the Moon: Surviving the Sixties, has received rave reviews and was recently reissued with new content and cover.

-A past English and Psychology Major at the California State Polytechnic University, Pomona, I later studied writing with Alan Ginsberg, Annie Dillard, Natalie Goldberg, Lawrence Ferlinghetti and Erica Jong.
+A past English and Psychology Major at the California State Polytechnic University, Pomona, I later studied writing with Alan Ginsberg, Annie Dillard, Natalie Goldberg, Lawrence Ferlinghetti, and Jack Whyte.

 #sixties, #Sex&Drugs&Rock&Roll, #donnaconrad, #hippies, #summeroflove #courtlylove #elenorofaquitaine #ermengardeofnarbonne #troubadours